calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 # CAN Network definition

-The CAN network to generate needs to be defined first using the "CAN Network Definition.ods" template (currently only ods format is supported).
+The CAN network to generate needs to be defined first using the "CAN Network Definition.ods" template.
+Currently only ODS format is supported, however, it is possible to edit the template in MS Excel and then save it as ODS.

 Different tabs within the template need to be filled-up in order to fully define the network.
 A file based on this template shall be created per each required network.
 These files defining the networks can be freely named.

+Calvos supports a project with multiple networks and each network with multiple nodes.
+Provided that network names and not the same and that each node gets allocate a CAN peripheral in the target MCU.

 ## Network definitions